-We have audited the accompanying financial statements of the County of San Bernardino Special District County Service Area No. 60 Apple Valley Airport (CSA), a component unit of the County of San Bernardino, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise CSA's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the County of San Bernardino Special District County Service Area No. 60 Apple Valley Airport (CSA), a component unit of the County of San Bernardino, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the CSA's basic financial statements as listed in the table of contents.